-Since Envision Cambridge was launched in November, the Team has been husy try in tounderstand what makes Cambridge tick.
-Whether we are collecting, analyzing, and interpretting housing, transit, or climate change data, interviewing expert as about Cambridge community members about what they love about their city and what important to tricky and what important to kirdly and with a timportant to third years a law and the same and th
+Since Envision Cambridge was launched in November, the Team has been busy trying to understand what makes Cambridge tick.
+Whether we are collecting, analyzing, and interpreting housing, transit, or climate change data, interviewing experts about Cambridge's past, present, and future, or talking to Cambridge community members about what they love about their city and what's important to them. we're always discovering new things about this amazing city

 We made this newspaper so that readers can learn as we learn.
-We want to give people a window into the planning process and let Cambridge community members see the things we see, meet the people we meet, and hear some of the feedback that we hear.
-Envision Cambridge Newsletter features maps, data, history, fun facts, portraits of public apaces, and interviews with Cambridge residents, community leaders, and experts.
-The features will high light lesser-known aspects of the city and its neighborhoods.
+We want to give people a window into the planning process and let Cambridge community members see the things we see, meet the people we meet, and hear some of the feedback that we hear

+Envision Cambridge Newsletter features maps, data, history, fun facts, portraits of public spaces, and interviews with Cambridge residents, community leaders and experts.
+The features will highlight lesser-known aspects of the city and its neighborhoods.